bos21001/sample_form_integration/README.md

 > Copy the second `Client ID` generated and paste in `CLIENT_WEB_ID` in the `.env`file:
 > Copy the `Client Secret` of the `Client ID`you copied and paste in `CLIENT_WEB_SECRET`

-This will generate all the tables and will create an admin user with the following credentials:

-email: admin@admin.com\
-password: admin

 12. Finally Create the documentations of the API endpoints with ApiDocJs using the artisan command: